DIFEM: Key-points Interaction based Feature Extraction Module for Violence Recognition in Videos: Experimental Details

-The crowd violence dataset \cite{hassner2012violent} contains violence behaviour of crowds at public places, including football stadiums, collected from YouTube videos.
-There are 246 real world video clips, out of which 123 videos are of normal behaviour and 123 videos contain violence behaviour.
-Each clip are of size $320 \times 240$ pixels.
+We evaluated our method on three standard datasets, the RWF-2000 dataset, the Hockey Fight dataset and Crowd violence dataset.
+The RWF-2000 dataset \cite{cheng2021rwf} is a large- scale video dataset comprising of 2,000 videos, with 800 violence and 800 non-violence videos.
+The Hockey fight \cite{nievas2011} contains 1000 videos of actions from hockey match, with 500 Fight and 500 Non-Fight videos.
+The crowd violence dataset \cite{hassner2012violent} contains 246 real world video clips, out of which 123 videos are of normal behaviour and 123 videos contain violence behaviour.